jimburton/scrabble/chapters/Chapter4.md

 on an existing one, i.e. by playing a move.

 We will deal first with the simplest way of playing a move, which is by *passing* (i.e. giving up your turn).
-Then we consider the almost equally simple case of taking a move by *swapping tiles*, before looking at the "normal" way of taking a move by *playing a word* on the board.
+Then we consider the almost equally simple case of taking a move by *swapping tiles*, before looking at the normal way of taking a move by *playing a word* on the board.

 ## Passing a move